GowthamiWudaru/heart-Disease-Prediction-With-Azure/README.md

 ## Hyperparameter Tuning

 I chose Logistic Regression model and tuned hyperparameters C(Inverse of regularization strength.
-Smaller values cause stronger regularization) and max-iter(Maximum number of iterations to converge)
+Smaller values cause stronger regularization) and max-iter(Maximum number of iterations to converge).
+I used RandomParameterSampling with params max_iter(can have values 100,200,300,400) and C (can have 0.001, 0.01, 0.1, 1, 10, 100, 1000) and Bandit Policy with evaluation_interval(The frequency for applying the policy) as 2 and slack_factor(The ratio used to calculate the allowed distance from the best performing experiment run) as 0.1.

 <img alt="hyperdriverunning" src="https://github.com/GowthamiWudaru/heart-Disease-Prediction-With-Azure/blob/main/images_for_readme/hyperdriverunning.png">